 Find the Registration Line

-When you’re ready to register for a WSOP event, simply take your ID and player’s card to a registration point, along with the buy-in amount of course (credit cards are allowed, as are cash, chips, and satellite “lammers”).
+When you’re ready to register for a WSOP event, simply take your ID and player’s card to a registration point, along with the buy-in amount of course (credit cards are allowed from May 31st once the WSOP Cashiers Cage opens, as are cash, live Casino Chips, Cashiers Check and wire transfers (5 day waiting period for checks or wires) and satellite “lammers”).

 The main registration is located near the tournament area, and you just need to follow the signs.
-There will be a separate and usually shorter line for those with higher status such as Diamond or Seven Stars.
-You can also register for WSOP events at the casino cage up on the main floor of the Rio.
+You can also register for WSOP events at the casino cage up on the Champagne Ballroom in the Paris convention center "Le Centre des Conventions".

 If you’re looking to play a tournament that’s sure to draw a lot of players – such as the record-breaking Big 50 – the lines can get quite long.
 If you want to avoid them, consider pre-registering for the event days in advance.

-Also, if your schedule allows, consider visiting registration late at night or in the early morning hours as there tend to be a lot fewer people about at those times.
+Also, if your schedule allows, consider visiting registration late at night or in the early morning hours as there tends to be a lot fewer people about at those times.

 wsop